Not sure what type of dog is best for you?

 Get to know these 15 dog breeds and their personalities

-- Golden retrievers — Best for outgoing owners
+- English cream golden retriever — Best for outgoing owners

 - French bulldogs — Best for laid-back owners